denoland/deno_blog/testdata/posts/seventh.md

 ---
-title: Fifth post
+title: Seventh post
-pathname: "/fifth"
+pathname: "/uses-pathname"
 publish_date: 2022-05-02
-abstract: This is the fifth post.
+abstract: This is the seventh post.
 ---

 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem